llvm/llvm-project/flang/docs/Directives.md

 associated with that Evaluation.
 When lowering loop directives, the associated Do Loop's evaluation is found and the directive is added to it.
 This information is used only during the lowering of the loop.

+### Representation in LLVM
+The `llvm.loop` metadata is used in LLVM to provide information to the optimizer about the loop.
+For example, the `llvm.loop.vectorize.enable` metadata informs the optimizer that a loop can be vectorized without considering its cost-model.
+This attribute is added to the loop condition branch.

+### Representation in MLIR
+The MLIR LLVM dialect models this by an attribute called LoopAnnotation Attribute.
+The attribute can be added to the latch of the loop in the cf dialect and is then carried through lowering to the LLVM dialect.

 ## Testing
 Since directives must maintain a flow from source to LLVM IR, an integration